signalogic/SigSRF_SDK/mediaTest_readme.md

  <sup>1 </sup>In progress, not yet in the demo

-<a name="MediaProcessing"></a>
+<a name="UserDefinedSignalProcessingInsertionPoints"></a>
-## Media Processing Insertion Point
+## User-Defined Signal Processing Insertion Points

-The mediaTest source codes included with the demo show where to insert signal processing and other algorithms to process media data, after extraction from ordered payloads and/or decoding.
-The example source code files perform sampling rate conversion and encoding (depending on session configuration), but other algorithms can also be applied.
+Pktlib and streamlib source codes in the SigSRF SDK include "user-defined code insert points" for signal processing and other algorithms to process media data, either or both (i) after extraction from ordered payloads and/or decoding, and (ii) after stream group processing.
+For these two (2) locations, the specific source codes are:

+    1) In packet/media thread processing, after decoding, but prior to sampling rate conversion and encoding, inside <a/ href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c", target="_blank">packet/media thread source code</a>

+    2) In stream group output processing, inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/audio_domain_processing.c" target="_blank">audio_domain_processing.c source code </a>

+The default source codes listed above include sampling rate conversion and encoding (depending on required RTP packet output), speech recognition, stream deduplication, and other processing.

-Examples of media processing include speech and sound recognition, image analytics, and augmented reality (overlaying information on video data).
+Examples of possible user-defined processing include advanced speech and sound recognition, speaker identification, image analytics, and augmented reality (overlaying information on video data).
 Data buffers filled by SigSRF can be handed off to other processes, for instance to a Spark process for parsing / formatting of unstructured data and subsequent processing by machine learning libraries, or to a voice analytics process.
 The alglib library (not included in the demo) contains FFT, convolution, correlation, and other optimized, high performance signal processing functions.
 Alglib supports both x86 and coCPU&trade; cores, and is used by the [SigDL deep learning framework](https://github.com/signalogic/SigDL).

-In the mediaTest source code examples, look for the APIs DSSaveStreamData(), which saves ordered / extracted / decoded payload data, and DSGetStreamData(), which retrieves payload data.
+In addition to the above mentioned In SigSRF source codes, look also for the APIs DSSaveStreamData(), which saves ordered / extracted / decoded payload data, and DSGetStreamData(), which retrieves payload data.
 These APIs allow user-defined algorithms to control buffer timing between endpoints, depending on application objectives -- minimizing latency (real-time applications), maximizing bandwidth, matching or transrating endpoint timing, or otherwise as needed.

 <a name="PacketStatsandHistoryLogging"></a>
 ## Packet Stats and History Logging